Injecting Falsehoods: Adversarial Man-in-the-Middle Attacks Undermining Factual Recall in LLMs: Related Work

+Our work sits at the intersection of the above domains by utilizing prompt-based attacks as the adversarial vector to inject misinformation, while drawing inspiration from counterfactual explainability to formalize the construction of these perturbations as principled interventions.
 Our \OUR attacks focus on a single theoretical framework that emphasizes factual corruption in a closed-book QA setting.
 In contrast to prior prompt injection methods that assume full user control over the prompt, \OUR models a more socially realistic threat: a \emph{man-in-the-middle} adversary who covertly intercepts and perturbs user queries en route to a black-box LLM.
 This distinction allows us to formalize factual vulnerability as a subclass of adversarial attacks grounded in counterfactual reasoning, enabling principled measurement of epistemic robustness under semantic, contextual, and instructional perturbations.